Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cH3ityZn8E4.md

 ### Transcript

-> um what hub here will have electric floors i have no idea i don't think anyone has any uh someone maybe has an idea but yeah whether or not that that goes they have not told us no
+> what hub here will have electric floors i have no idea i don't think anyone has any, someone maybe has an idea but yeah whether or not that that goes they have not told us no